vijaykiran/hoplon/README.md

 #### Hoplon Pages

 Web applications are necessarily organized into "pages".
-Each page is a single HTML file that resides on a server or, in the bad old days, is generated dynamically for each request.
+Each page is a single HTML file that resides on a server or, in the bad old days, was generated dynamically for each request.
 Hoplon applications are also organized this way.

 A simple page might look like this: